 Wine rated (2024 guide) 93/100

-The 2020 is a beautifully opulent, full-bodied wine, with wood still present at this stage.
-The substance is there, intense and solid, bringing everything together and promising a serious bottle in a few years' time.
+The 2020 is a beautifully opulent, full-bodied wine, with oak that still frames it at this stage.
+The structure is there—intense and solid—enough to bring everything together and promise a serious bottle in a few years’ time.

 About the estate: